splunk/splunk-connect-for-syslog/docs/troubleshooting/troubleshoot_SC4S_server.md

 <podman|docker> run -ti drwetter/testssl.sh --severity MEDIUM --ip 127.0.0.1 selfsigned.example.com:6510
 ```

-## Issue: Timezone mismatches in events
-By default, SC4S resolves the timezone to GMT.
-If you prefer to use a local timezone, set the user timezone preference in Splunk during search time rather than at index time.
-[Timezone config documentation](https://docs.splunk.com/Documentation/Splunk/8.0.4/Data/ApplyTimezoneOffsetstotimestamps)

 ## Issue: Unable to retrieve logs from non RFC-5424 compliant sources

 If a data source you are trying to ingest claims it is RFC-5424 compliant but you get an "Error processing log message:" from SC4S, this message indicates that the data source still violates the RFC-5424 standard in some way.
 In this case, the underlying syslog-ng process will send an error event, with the location of the error in the original event highlighted with `>@<` to indicate where the error occurred.
 Here is an example error message: